Government Commercial Agency

-The Crown Commercial Service (CCS) is an executive agency and trading fund of the Cabinet Office of the UK Government.
-The CCS is responsible for managing the procurement of common goods and services, increasing savings for the taxpayer by centralising buying requirements, and leading on procurement policy on behalf of the government.
+The Government Commercial Agency (GCA) is an executive agency and trading fund of the Cabinet Office of the UK Government.
+The GCA is responsible for managing the procurement of common goods and services, increasing savings for the taxpayer by centralising buying requirements, and leading on procurement policy on behalf of the government.

 History

-CCS was originally created as the Buying Agency on 1 April 1991.
+GCA was originally created as the Buying Agency on 1 April 1991.
 On 1 April 2000, it became part of the newly established Office of Government Commerce (OGC) within HM Treasury.

 On 1 April 2001, the Buying Agency, the Central Computer and Telecommunications Agency, Property Advisors to the Civil Estate and other units from the Treasury merged to form OGCbuying.solutions.
 The agency's name was changed to just Buying Solutions in April 2009.

 On 15 June 2010, it moved, along with its parent agency the OGC, to become part of the Efficiency and Reform Group within the Cabinet Office.
 Its name was changed to the Government Procurement Service (GPS) in July 2011.

+In 2011, the Cabinet Office announced the establishment of the position of Crown Representative for Small Businesses to work in partnership with the Crown Commercial Service.
+The appointed position holds responsibility in the field of procurement between the UK Government and SMEs.
+In 2010, 6.8% of government procurement was made with SMEs.
+In 2015, at the end of the tenure of the first Crown Representative for SMEs Stephen Allott, this figure had risen to 27.1%.

 In January 2014 the GPS merged with the procurement management from government departments to form the Crown Commercial Service (CCS).

-According to the service's own data, CCS secured commercial benefits of £3.8billion in the financial year 2022/23.
+On 1 April 2026, CCS and several Cabinet Office Central Commercial teams (operating under the Government Commercial Function) joined to form the Government Commercial Agency (GCA).

 Operations

-CCS operates as a trading fund established under the Government Trading Funds Act 1973, as amended in 1990, with offices in Liverpool, Norwich, Newport, Leeds and London.
+GCA operates as a trading fund established under the Government Trading Funds Act 1973, as amended in 1990, with offices in Liverpool, Norwich, Newport, Leeds and London.
+According to the service's own data, GCA secured commercial benefits of £3.8billion in the financial year 2022/23.